cvclcm/ePTM_v2/README.md

 ![Image](https://github.com/cvclcm/ePTM_v2/blob/main/SupportingMaterial/ePTMv2Logo.jpg)

-Information on installing the model, using it, and its structure can be found in the model Wiki pages here: [Link](https://github.com/cvclcm/ePTM_v2/wiki)
+Information on installing the model, using it, and its structure can be found in the model Wiki pages here: [Link](https://github.com/cvclcm/ePTM_v2/wiki).

+If you have questions regarding the model, please contact *vamsi.sridharan@noaa.gov*.

 # Table of contents
 1. Introduction